What does an Instructional Designer do?

 “I was told not to expect any opportunities for pay increases any time in the near future.”

-“Great and respectable people to work with.”
+“Fantastic and talented people to work with.”

 “Good people and fun to work with.”